-- 1. Independently pre-process the Tumor and Normal samples using a DNA seq pipeline like the one introduced in Section 2, with the following stages: - (a) Map reads to reference; you need to make sure that the SM sample tag is different between the tumor and the normal samples, as you will need it as an argument in the somatic variant calling. - (b) Calculate data metrics. - (c) Remove duplicates. - (d) Indel realignment. - (e) Base quality score recalibration (BQSR). - 2.
-Indel co-realignment: This step performs a local realignment around indels for the combined data of both tumor and normal sample. - 3.
-Somatic variant calling on the co-realigned BAM or on the two individual bam: This step identifies the sites where the cancer genome data displays somatic variations relative to the normal genome, and calculates genotypes at that site.
+- 1. Independently pre-process the Tumor and Normal samples using a DNA seq pipeline like the one introduced in Section 2, with the following stages: - (a) Map reads to reference; you need to make sure that the SM sample tag is different between the tumor and the normal samples, as you will need it as an argument in the somatic variant calling. - (b) Calculate data metrics. - (c) Remove duplicates. - (d) Base quality score recalibration (BQSR). - 2.
+Somatic variant discovery, with the following stages: - (a) (Optional) Estimate the cross-sample contamination and tumor segmentation. - (b) (Optional) Estimate any possible orientation bias present in the sequencing. - (c) Somatic candidate variant calling on the two individual BAM files: this step identifies the potential sites where the cancer genome data displays somatic variations relative to the normal genome, and calculates genotypes at that site. - (d) Filter the variants.